wp-plugins/listly/readme.txt

 Listly empowers your audience to contribute to the list content on your blog.
 That's a level of engagement above commenting.
 People can also embed other people's lists on their blog.

-- Your lists are a source of content for others (just like Slides on Slideshare).
+- Your lists are a source of content for others (just like Slides on Slideshare)
-- You can embed other people's lists on your blog (great blog posts in less time).
+- You can embed other people's lists on your blog (great blog posts in less time)

 Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Developer Wish They Knew).
 Listly is also for creating playlists of videos, slides, audio & images.